ignaciodiazb/osm-league-status/README.md

 ## How to use

-There are 2 steps to make this project work in your local setup.
+There are 3 steps to make this project work in your local setup.

-### User credentials
+### Set user credentials

 Add your Online Soccer Manager username and password to a `.env` file.